Analysis: Proposed FATF Guidance for Virtual Assets and VASPs

-On March 19, 2021, global anti-money laundering watchdog the Financial Action Task Force (FATF) released a public consultation for its updated Draft Guidance on a Risk-Based Approach to Virtual Assets and Virtual Asset Service Providers.
+On March 19, 2021, global anti-money laundering watchdog the Financial Action Task Force (The Financial Action Task Force (FATF) is a global money lau...
+More) released a public consultation for its updated Draft Guidance on a Risk-Based Approach to Virtual Assets and Virtual Asset Service Providers.
 Key changes in the draft guidance include:

 - Stablecoins are virtual asset (VAs) and FATF Standards apply to them